 They would settle for it in Pakistan.

-The Labour Party group in the Seanad is proud to support this Bill.
+The Labour Party group in the Seanad is proud to support the Bill.

 It is a curious feature of the proposed amendment of the Constitution that there has not been a fair analysis of what the term "public morality" as a constraint on the general right of freedom of expression actually means.
 Would there be a right to use freedom of expression as a defence for making statements in public, or publishing them, that would be considered blasphemous by most people if the right of the State to protect public morality is taken into account?